KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 An essential part of system administration and maintanence is diagnosing the root causes of issues and resolving them.
 All troubleshooting must be done using the following general procedure:

-* Check the __error code__ and the __error message__: Every error report provides a specific error id and a message explaining the exceptional that has been raised.
-The message will provide hints on how to proceed
+* Check the __error code__ and the __error message__: the error dialog provides a specific error number to identify the error, and a message explaining the exception that has been raised.
+The message will provide hints as to how to proceed
 * Find the __error code__ in the lookup table attached to this guide.
 It contains useful hints about the possible sources of the error
 * Follow the instructions for diagnosing the root cause of the problem.
 The table provides possible actions and workarounds to resolve the issue
 * If the error persists, consult the [__ProSoft__ hotline](#prosoft-hotline) for expert advice